RavenOfSeven/Mobile-Snacks/ReadMe.txt

 THX goes to:
 ------------
 - FrozenSolidOne @ Killrog(US)		-	he helped me finding a lot of bugs
-- Mickeey @ � ����ξ�֮�� (CN)	   			-	translatet the whole text to chineese
+- Mickeey @ ¶ þÇøÃÎ¾³Ö®Ê÷ (CN)	   			-	translatet the whole text to chineese
 - Balzebeth @ Conseil des Ombres (EU) - translated the whole text to french